 - Radio journalist

 - Foreign service officer

 Why do states go to war with one another?
 What kinds of humanitarian responses do nations owe to one another?
 How can democratic citizens participate actively in government?
 How do institutions like Congress, the Supreme Court, and the Presidency work?
 What is the nature of the conflict between actors like Israel and Palestine; North Korea and South Korea; or Iran and the U.S.?
 And what are the possible resolutions to these conflicts?

-Students in the Department of Politics and Government (P&G) study the struggle over power, authority, freedom, justice, war, and peace at the local, state, national, and international diplomacy, systemic oppression in all its forms, law, economics, and political relations and institutions in places spanning the globe.
+Students in the Department of Politics and Government (P&G) study the struggle over power, authority, freedom, justice, war, and peace at the local, state, national, and international levels.
+They examine systemic oppression in all its forms; the ways individuals and groups work to ameliorate their circumstances; and how law, economics, and institutions shape political outcomes around the globe.